The $134K Rebuild: Recover From Burnout and Sustain Revenue for $120K–$140K Operators

 Offered two options:

-Client chose: Morning sessions.
-Adjusted schedule.
-Realized morning coaching is actually more valuable (arrived fresh vs. depleted from workday).
+Adjusted schedule and realized morning coaching was more valuable (arrived fresh vs. depleted from workday).

 When it appeared: Month 2 (client restructure)